MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ucmucsippm/index.md

 ## -description

-This header provides UCM-UCSI Platform Policy Manager (PPM) declarations.
-PPM abstracts the details of sending UCSI commands from Operating System Policy Manager (OPM) to PPM and receiving notifications from the PPM.
-It converts PPM commands to WDFREQUEST objects and forwards them to the client driver.
+This header provides declarations for UCM-UCSI Platform Policy Manager (PPM) abstraction within the class extension.
+This PPM object implements the details of sending UCSI commands from Operating System Policy Manager (OPM) object to the client driver and receiving notifications from the client driver.
+For sending command to the client driver, it converts UCSI PPM commands to IOCTLs and forwards them to the client driver which later transports the commands to the actual firmware.

 > Do not include this header.
 Instead, include Ucmucsicx.h.